 - What is Brexit?

-- Contact a Trade Commissioner in the UK
+- Contact a trade commissioner in the U.K. or in the EU

 What is Brexit?

 Brexit, short for “British exit,” is the term used to refer to the United Kingdom’s decision to leave the European Union.
 The U.K. left the EU on January 31, 2020, but continued to abide by EU rules under a transition period, which concluded on December 31, 2020.
 As of January 1, 2021, the U.K. and EU entered into a new trading relationship based upon a Trade and Cooperation Agreement.